 Barbara began working for NRWA in 1984 and has had many roles in the association since then.
 She has worked on multiple projects and programs in her tenure, including the Circuit Rider, Energy Efficiency and Wastewater Programs.
 Barbara is currently in charge of keeping the Board of Directors up-to-date with current events and information surrounding NRWA.

-Kim has been an important and versatile employee at NRWA for 31 years.
-She assists Program Managers with compiling data for reports, developing training materials for program instructors, maintains accounting reports and maintains SubAward agreements for the Apprenticeship and Source Water Program.
+Kim has been an important and versatile employee at NRWA for 32 years.
+She assists the Apprenticeship Program Manager with compiling data for reports, planning of training events, keeping records from apprenticeship coordinators, as well as maintains accounting reports and SubAward agreements.
 She is also the Program Coordinator for the Utility Management Certification Program.

 Dena has been with the NRWA for 27 years and has played an important role in our success.
 She currently assists with planning the exhibits and signage for the WaterPro Conference along with helping Becca plan our other Association events throughout the year.